HGILLIS/book-exercises/chapter-03-exercises/exercise-1/README.md

 5. In the `README.md` file, below these instructions, add an ordered list of what you ate for breakfast today.

-	1. i did not eat breakfast
+	- I did not eat breakfast

 6. Using your terminal, add and commit the changes you've made to your repository